radargun/radargun/docs/stages/legacy.md

 > repeat-condition (**optional**) - If this performance condition was not satisfied during this test, the current repeat will be exited.
 Default is none.
 > report-latency-as-service-time (**optional**) - Enable this property in order to show the difference between latency and service.
 > roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
 The result set is intersection of specified workers, groups and roles.
 Supported roles are [COORDINATOR].
 Default is all roles.
+> run-background (**optional**) - When true the stage will run in background.
+No stats will be available.
+Default false
 > statistics (**optional**) - Type of gathered statistics.
 Default are the 'default' statistics (fixed size memory footprint for each operation).
 > synchronous-requests (**optional**) - Local threads synchronize on starting each round of requests.
 Note that with requestPeriod > 0, there is still the random ramp-up delay.
 Default is false.
 > test-name (**optional**) - Name of the test as used for reporting.
 Default is 'Test'.